 And the whole series is like that as well -- nothing flashy, but good reliable reads, well-written, with an appealling, down-to-earth hero, pulpy without being stoopid, and some very interesting settings and keen insights into Australian culture and human nature.
-Even as Cliff moves into his "mature years," he's a pleasure to read; as dependable and solid a series as there is out there.
+Even as Cliff moves into his "mature years," he's a pleasure to read; as dependable and solid a series as there is out there, while Hardy, cranky and sharp-tongued as ever, deals with not just the usual bullshit but also the limitations of age.
 A wonderful contribution to the genre.

 All of which helped make Cliff's one screen appearance to date, 1985's The Empty Beach, starring a then-unknown Bryan Brown, such a treat.
 It's an entertaining, enjoyable low-key Aussie film, with Brown playing a sardonic, battered Hardy on the trail of a missing millionaire, and features some great twists, an unusual ending and plenty of action.
 Hardy's creator, Peter Corris, lent his leather jacket to Brown for the film.